textcreationpartnership/A00234/README.md

 ##Content Summary##

 #####Front#####
-NEWES
-Out of France for the Gentlemen of England.
+Newes out of France for the gentlemen of England a stratagem most ventrously attempted, and valiantl
-A Stratagem moſt ventrouſly attempted, and valiant
 #####Body#####

-1. In laudem Angliae chariſsimae ſuae
-Patriae decaſticon.

-1. To his friends, the Gentlemen
-Readers of England,
-health.

-1. A Poem touching the credit of this Newes, with an item to them, that takes felicitie in publiſhing
-Lies.

-1. A Stratagem moſt venterouſly attempted, and valiantly atchieued by the French King, the 27. day of
-Iuly Anno Domini,
-1591.
+Newes out of France for the gentlemen of England a stratagem most ventrously attempted, and valiantl
 #####Back#####

-1. Epilogus.

-1. Precatio ad coeleſtem noſtrum
-Patrem miſeris hiſce
-temporibus.

-**Types of content**
+Newes out of France for the gentlemen of England a stratagem most ventrously attempted, and valiantl **Types of content**

   * There are 34 **verse** lines!